YI GUO

 Course Description: The theory of linear algebra with application to state space analysis.
 Topics include Cauchy-Binet and Laplace determinant theorems, and system of linear equations; linear transformations, basis, and rank; Gaussian elimination; LU and congruent transformations; Gramm-Schmidt; eigenvalues, eigenvectors, and similarity transformations; canonical forms; functions of matrices; singular value decomposition; generalized inverses; norm of a matrix; polynomial matrices; matrix differential equations; state space; and controllability and observability.

-EE478: Control Systems (Fall 2012)
+EE478: Control Systems (Fall 2012, Spring 2023)

 Course Description: Introduction to the theory and design of linear feedback and control systems in both digital and analog form, review of z-transform and Laplace transforms, time domain performance error of feedback systems, PID controller, frequency domain stability, including Nyquist stability in both analog and digital form, frequency domain performance criteria and design, such as via the gain and phase plots, state variable analysis of linear dynamical systems, elementary concepts of controllability, observability and stability via state space methods, and pole placement and elements of state variable design for single-input single-output systems.